harsha0p6300/Finance_Domain/README.md

 ## 📌 Project Overview

-The **Loan Applications & Funding Trends Analysis** project is an exploratory data analysis project focused on understanding loan application patterns, funding trends, repayment performance, loan quality, and borrower characteristics.
+The project is an exploratory data analysis focused on understanding loan application patterns, funding trends, repayment performance, loan quality, and borrower characteristics.

-The objective of this project is to transform raw financial loan data into meaningful insights using Python, statistical analysis, and data visualization techniques.
+The objective of this project is to transform raw financial loan data into insights using Python, statistical analysis, and data visualization techniques.

 The analysis covers key business metrics such as: